leangjia/blender_docs/trunk/blender_docs/manual/sculpt_paint/sculpting/hide_mask.rst

 Editing
 -------

-Masks can be edited across the entire model:
+Masks can be edited across the entire model.
+Using :kbd:`A` opens a pie menu to choose different operations.

 Invert Mask :kbd:`Ctrl-I`
    Inverts an existing mask.